inivekin/abosa/abosa.typ

 Longer was I not an won't be
 than ever do I patient wait,
-but pulsar clocks time not mem'ry am holding through the oors late.
+but pulsar clocks time not mem'ry am holding through the hours late.
 I'll leave my haun above an free, tae grow like seeds take time tae wake, an know I can be company,